 - Link it to your bank account so you can electronically transfer the funds

-- Sign up for e-delivery of statements and they waive the account application fee
+- Sign up for the e-delivery of statements, and they waive the account application fee

 - Electronically transfer the money to the Vanguard account from your bank account

-- Place a market buy order to buy the number of VYM share you wish to purchase
+- Place a market buy order to buy the number of VYM shares you wish to purchase

 Think Long Term